361-Page Multi-Location Dental WordPress Rebuild, Shipped to Spec — White-Label Delivery for a US Marketing Agency

 Delivery team

-The agency remained the visible vendor throughout; our team stayed invisible to the end client from kickoff through cutover.
+Smile Craft worked with the agency the whole way; we never appeared in a client email or a sign-off thread from kickoff through cutover.
 URL architecture decisions — which paths to create, how to redirect the old structure, which location got which service subtree — all belonged to the agency.
 We implemented those decisions exactly as specified.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →